Dinika/tab-notes/README.md

 ## Building extension (for publishing)

 0. If you don't yet have project dependencies installed, please run `npm i` in the root of the project to install everything.

-1. (Optional) If you want to test the word-of-the-day feature please follow the steps in the [Setting up Wordnik API key section](#how-to-set-api-key-for-wordnik).
-2. Run the `./build.sh` script (in the root of this project) to build the extension.
+1. Run the `./build.sh` script (in the root of this project) to build the extension.

 ```bash
 ./build.sh